Gramo

 Tables became a focal point of my design since that’s how users compared and scanned data for Unidentified Tracks.
 I wanted to design something that reduced cognitive load/eye strain and yet make it very obvious at a glance if data was correct or incorrect.

 After some testing with Echo admin, the design below was the winner.
 By only scanning the first column, it’s obvious at a glance what is correct or not.
-This type of missing data is typical in Gramo where some rows match, some have missing information, or no information at all.
+This type of missing data is typical.

 Extra: Updating the font